browdues/learnGo/fundementals/README.md

 Arrays
 - size encoded in its type.
 I.E. can't pass [4]int into a func that expects [5]int

+Slices are variable size.
+Use `append` to push

+Interfaces can be satisfied minimally by structs with many more parameters.

 # What I don't get

 `t.Helper()` designates the calling function a test helper.
 When pringting file and line info, that function will be skipped.
 Helper may be called simultaneously from multiple goroutines.